 Retrieves the Id of the thread that initiated the operation.

-This method can be called within events fired for filesystem operations to retrieve the Id of the thread that initiated the operation.
+This method can be called within certain events to retrieve the Id of the thread that initiated the operation.
 If the query fails, this method returns 0.

 Please note that thread Ids are not unique, and may be reused by different threads over time.

 Note: This method can only be called within events, and must be called in the same thread that the event was originally fired on.
-However, it must not be called within events that work with opened files since such events can be initiated by system components (e.g., the cache manager, memory manager, etc.).
+However, it must not be called within events that work with opened files , such as ReadFile and WriteFile, since such events can be initiated by system components (e.g., the cache manager, memory manager, etc.).
 If applications need the information this method returns during such events, they may do the following: